ck46/algorithms/readme.md

   - Advanced Design and Analysis Techniques - design
   - Advanced Data Structures - structures
   - Graph Algorithms - graphs
-The algorithms are implemented in the LISP language.

 ### Foundations
 The following algorithms are implemented in the folder foundations: